NickBusey/Workflowier/README.md

 ## Current features

  - Adds a 'View Tags' button which opens a menu with a link to every hashtag in your document, with a count of how many times each tag appears.
+ - Percentage complete of hashtags on mouse-over in the menu (in the title attribute)
+ - Stores a list of hashtags ordered by frequency as last Node in Workflowy.
+That way you have access to a full tags list on Mobile Apps also.
+Generated on page load and every time you open the 'View Tags' menu.
+Working on auto-saving of this.
- - Adds 'this week', 'today', and 'just now' buttons to the header to show recently changed items.
+ - Add a 'Recent' menu with 'this week', 'today', and 'just now' buttons to show recently changed items.
  - Random hashtag functionality.
 Any hashtags with -rand at the end will go to another random item with the same hashtag.
 Basically recreates the functionality of flash cards.

   Example: #spanish-rand for spanish words you want to study. #capitals-rand for capitals.